-Did you know that the earliest example of limericks were written up to 500 years ago?
-To celebrate this funny and humorous form of poetry, May 12th is national limerick day.
+Did you know that the earliest example of limericks was written up to 500 years ago?
+To celebrate this funny and humorous form of poetry, May 12th is National Limerick Day.
 This is the perfect day to start learning how to write your own limericks.
 And to help you out, we have created this brilliant step-by-step guide on how to write a limerick with examples.

 Qualities of a Limerick